Testing for Convergence or Divergence of a Series

 - If $a_{n+1}/a_n \geq 1$ for all $n$, then the series $\sum a_n$ diverges

-- For a sequence of positive terms $(a_n)$, if the limit $\rho := \lim_{n\to\infty} \cfrac{a_{n+1}}{a_n}$ exists,
+- For a sequence of positive numbers $(a_n)$, if the limit $\rho := \lim_{n\to\infty} \cfrac{a_{n+1}}{a_n}$ exists, then

 - the series $\sum a_n$ converges if $\rho < 1$